jlitola/play-sass/README.md

 	addSbtPlugin("net.litola" % "play-sass" % "0.3.0")

 In addition you'll need to add settings to your project.
-On Play 2.2 this is done by modifying `build.sbt` and adding import for the SassPlugin, and adding SassPlugin settings.
+On Play 2.2 this is done by modifying `build.sbt` and appending following line:

-	import net.litola.SassPlugin

-	play.Project.playScalaSettings ++ SassPlugin.sassSettings
+	net.litola.SassPlugin.sassSettings

-If you would like to pass your own command line arguments to Sass call, you can do it by overriding `Sassplugin.sassOptions`.
+If you would like to pass your own command line arguments to Sass call, you can do it by overriding `SassPlugin.sassOptions`.
 For example to use Compass you can use
 following:

-	play.Project.playScalaSettings ++ SassPlugin.sassSettings ++ Seq(SassPlugin.sassOptions := Seq("--compass"))
+	net.litola.SassPlugin.sassSettings

+	net.litola.SassPlugin.sassOptions := Seq("--compass")

 Play 2.0 & 2.1